DCache

 dCache provides methods for exchanging data with backend (tertiary) storage systems as well as space management, pool attraction, dataset replication, hot spot determination and recovery from disk or node failures.
-Connected to a tertiary storage system, the cache simulates unlimited direct access storage space.
+Connected to a tertiary storage system, the dcache software ecosystem offers a simulated unlimited direct accessible storage space.
 Data exchanges to and from the underlying hierarchical storage management system are performed automatically and invisibly to the user.
 Beside through protocols specific to high-energy physics, data in dCache can be accessed via NFSv4.1 as well as through WebDAV.